 Jillian Keiley is an award-winning director from St. John’s, Newfoundland and founder of Artistic Fraud of Newfoundland.
 Ms. Keiley has directed and taught across Canada and has worked internationally.
 She received her BFA in Theatre from York University and was awarded an Honorary Doctorates of Letters from both Memorial University and York University.
 She was the winner of the prestigious Siminovitch Prize for Directing in 2004 and is also the recipient of the Canada Council’s John Hirsch Prize.
 Ms Keiley assumed her role as NAC English Theatre Artistic Director in August 2012.
 Her productions at the NAC have included Metamorphoses: Based on the Myths of Ovid, a re-working of Tartuffe set in Newfoundland (a collaboration with Andy Jones), Artistic Fraud’s Oil and Water and Alice Through the Looking-Glass, which she first directed for the Stratford Festival.
 More recently, she directed the premiere of Colony of Unrequited Dreams for Artistic Fraud in St. John’s, and The Diary of Anne Frank for the Stratford Festival, while her production of Alice Through the Looking-Glass tours to the Confederation Centre of the Arts in Charlottetown, the Royal Manitoba Theatre Centre in Winnipeg and Edmonton’s Citadel Theatre, featuring local casts in each city.
-In 2016, she will direct Twelfth Night as imagined by the Old Trout Puppet Workshop for the NAC, and As You Like It for the Stratford Festival.
+In 2016, she has directed Twelfth Night as imagined by the Old Trout Puppet Workshop for the NAC, and As You Like It for the Stratford Festival.
 Upcoming: A Christmas Carol for the NAC; The Colony of Unrequited Dreams on tour with Artistic Fraud (Halifax’s Neptune Theatre, London’s Grand Theatre and the NAC), Between Breaths for Artistic Fraud, and Bakkhai for the Stratford Festival’s 2017 season.